 So what is the Tea Party really all about?
 First, the Cincinnati Tea Party is not – nor does it seek to become – a third political party.
+We are a conglomerate of community Tea Party Groups through out the Greater Cincinnati Area.
 Our group is focused on working within the current political party system to promote the following three core values:

 (1.)
 Fiscal Responsibility.
 This means we need to stop spending money we don’t have.
 Thomas Jefferson was very critical of the United States ever borrowing more money than it could pay back in a single generation.
 For decades, this value has been lost by both Democrats and Republicans.
 There is no reason why the political parties should not be able to agree on fiscal responsibility.